almen-ng/Fibonacci-Word-Fractals/README.md

 * _h_ - length of image in pixels
 * _image_ - name of the outputed .bmp image

-## Run Program
+## How to Run the Program

 To run the program, you would have to have gcc and make installed.
-To run the make file, follow these commands:
+To run the make file, follow these commands in terminal:
 ~~~
 make
 ~~~